 Advances in component technology continue to push improvements in SWaP – size, weight, and power.
 As processors (CPUs, GPUs, and SoCs) evolve from handling gigabytes to teraflops of data, designers must balance performance with power efficiency and thermal management.

-At 91, we work closely with customers to configure our COTS embedded computer platforms to meet the exact needs of their applications.
+At 91, we work closely with customers to configure our rugged COTS embedded computer platforms to meet the exact needs of their applications.